 Both incandescent and halogen bulbs should be disposed of in your normal household waste, however Compact Fluorescent Bulbs and Fluorescent Tubes must be recycled safely in a designated recycling bin as they contain small amounts of mercury.

-LED lights can also be recycled, although it’s also OK if you throw them out in your general household waste too.
+LED lights can be recycled, although you can also dispose of them in your general household waste.

 If you’re not sure of the best way to dispose of your bulbs, it’s always worth double-checking online first.